DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

 This package comes with a view that can be used for 404s and optionally 403s.
 This view will add a warning message via the
-`Django messages framework <https://docs.djangoproject.com/en/dev/ref/contrib/messages/>`_ indicating that the page does not exist as well as add a debug message with specifics about what caused the exception.
+`Django messages framework <https://docs.djangoproject.com/en/dev/ref/contrib/messages/>`_ indicating that the page does not exist as well as adding a debug message with specifics about what caused the exception.
 It then redirects to the :ref:`configuration/home:adminlte2_home_route` where the user can see those messages.